Collections of antiques

 and collectibles have a special meaning and presence in the world of

-antiques and even seemingly mundane individual items can take on new
+Even seemingly mundane individual items can take on new

 meaning and significance when placed